finopsfoundation/framework/_vendor-members/nordcloud.md

 website-url: "https://nordcloud.com/"

 # Maximum character count is 350 the rest will be truncated and hidden automatically on your page
-company-description: Nordcloud is a European leader in cloud implementation, application development, managed services and training.
+company-description: Nordcloud is a European leader in cloud implementation, application development, managed services, and training.
 We’re triple certified and featured in Gartner’s Magic Quadrant.

 # Membership level, type and vendor certifications
 member-level: premier